BerserkerDotNet/BlazorState/README.md

   }
 ```

-By default, value is immediatly set to the backing entity property, this can behavior can be changed by calling `DeferStatePersistans` method in the component initializer.
+By default, value is immediately set to the backing entity property, this behavior can be changed by calling `DeferStatePersistans` method in the component initializer.
 Later when ready to synchronize state with a backing object, call `Persist` method.
 See, [CounterOnHooksDeferredPersisted](https://github.com/BerserkerDotNet/BlazorState/blob/master/samples/BlazorState.Sample/Components/CounterOnHooksDeferredPersisted.razor) for an example.

 All samples can be found here [samples](https://github.com/BerserkerDotNet/BlazorState/tree/master/samples/BlazorState.Sample/Components).

 ## BlazorState.Redux

+### v1.1 Change log
+1. Simplified a way to define and use connected component.
+1. Fixed re-rendering issue wi connected component
+1. Log AsyncActions to the Redux DevTools
+1. Updated dependencies

 As the name suggests it is a port of [React-Redux][1] library to Blazor/.NET world.